vahid2364/vahid2364/README.md

 - Modular tools for **multi-objective Bayesian optimization** in composition–property relationships

 🧠 I'm also expanding into areas like:
-- Retrieval-Augmented Generation (RAG) for materials knowledge
+- Guiding **Bayesian optimization** with contextual reasoning to incorporate domain knowledge and application-specific constraints, enabling more informed exploration and efficient convergence in materials design tasks.
 - Generative models for microstructure-informed design

-📫 Reach me at: your-email@domain.com
+📫 Reach me at: attari.v@tamu.edu
 🌐 Website: [datascribe.cloud](https://datascribe.cloud)